 It’s suddenly cold in the Southeast.
-And while those who live in the Deep South and Southwest might well be playing regularly throughout much of the winter in relative comfort, the rest of the country is finding that night comes quickly and conditions just aren’t conducive to an enjoyable afternoon on the range or golf course right now.
+And while those who live in the Southern States might well be playing regularly throughout much of the winter in relative comfort, the rest of the country is finding that night comes quickly and conditions just aren’t conducive to an enjoyable afternoon on the range or golf course right now.
 So, what shall I do in the junior golf offseason?
 We’ve got some answers for junior golfers seeking to keep improving through the winter.

 Where are you right now?

 The junior golf offseason a good time to sit down with your coach or mom or dad – whoever is a driving force in your life right now.
 Where is your golf game at?
 Have a look over the past year’s tournament results.
 Do you keep stats?
 If not, now is the time to implement goals for next year and keeping stats should be one of those goals.
 At the very least junior golfers should be keeping the basic or traditional stats.
 G Stat Pads are a good start.
-Advanced junior golfers need to be keeping more thorough stats (e.g. strokes gained for various clubs and yardages) and our article Golf Stats for Junior Golfers – Strokes Gained is an essential starting place.
+Advanced junior golfers need to be keeping more thorough stats, ideally keeping "strokes gained" stats.
+See our article Golf Stats for Junior Golfers – Strokes Gained as an essential starting place.

 Are you maintaining a handicap and putting scores in regularly?
 Our article Golf Handicaps for Kids explains what a golf handicap is, how it is calculated and specifically what are golf handicaps for kids.
 We also provide a downloadable excel golf handicap calculator that we have developed for your use.